 Boil water advisory issued for City of Gonzales

-GONZALES - Officials with the City of Gonzales have issued a boil water advisory after discovering issues with some of the water pumps Tuesday morning.
+GONZALES - Officials with the City of Gonzales issued a boil water advisory after discovering problems with some of the water pumps Tuesday morning.

-Many residents have reported low water pressure or no running water at all.
-Workers are now on site assessing the situation.
+Though the pressure system has been restored, the advisory won't be lifted until later, Tuesday.

-No word has been given on when the advisory will be lifted.
+Ascension Parish school officials say the advisory impacts G.W.
+Carver Primary, Gonzales Primary, Pecan Grove Primary, Gonzales Middle, East Ascension High School and Early College Option at RPCC.

 More News